 Since then, she has enjoyed every moment spent behind the camera and with her clients!
 Melanie’s work has been featured in Bermuda Weddings and Honeymoons, Bermudian Weddings, How He Asked by The Knot, The Gray Collective, Wedding Wire, United With Love, National Geographic, It Started With Yes, 100 Layer Cake, and Wedding Chicks.

 Melanie is not only available to hire for weddings but also to shoot engagement, proposal, maternity, live birth, newborn, family, and vacation portrait sessions too!
-When I'm not photographing my "Fiander Foto Clients", I enjoy taking vacation photos for Flytographer in Bermuda.
-I'm also an Associate Professor at The Art Institute of Pittsburgh - Online Division.
+When she's not photographing her "Fiander Foto Clients", she's teaching her students at The Art Institute of Pittsburgh - Online Division, where she's a photography professor.
 To learn more about her work as an educator, click "here".